HelOWeen/ewa-selfdb-update/Readme.md

 In the beginning, when CCP first started to publish its database for 3rd party development, it provided all of the data as _one_ MS SQL database backup.
-One had to restore that data on his own SQL server and where "go to go".
-This was the way it worked for __years__, so 3rd party devs settled on that and created automatitions on how to use that data with their own apps.
+One had to restore that data on his own SQL server and then was "good to go".
+This was the way it worked for __years__, so 3rd party devs, me included, settled on that and created automatitions on how to use that data with their own apps.

 CCP meanwhile provides its data as an absurd mix of a MS SQL database backup, a SQLite database and a bunch of YAML files.
 There's reason behind that insanity, I admit, but 3rd party tools as old as